fxnai/docs/intro/index.md

 {% quick-link title="Make Predictions in Slack" icon="/slack2.png" newTab=true href="https://api.fxn.ai/slack/install" description="Make predictions in any conversation with the `/predict` slash command." /%}
 {% /quick-links %}

-{% callout %} We have iOS (Swift) and Android (Java/Kotlin) integrations coming soon! {% /callout %}
+{% callout %} We have iOS (Swift) and Android (Java/Kotlin) clients coming soon! {% /callout %}

----

 ## Making a Prediction
-Now let's make a prediction with the [Stable Diffusion](https://fxn.ai/@samplefxn/stable-diffusion) model which generates an image based on a text prompt.
-Make sure you have installed the Function CLI.
-Then open a terminal and run the following command:
+Now let's make a prediction with the [Stable Diffusion](https://fxn.ai/@samplefxn/stable-diffusion) model which generates an image based on a text prompt:

+1. Make sure you have installed the Function CLI (see above).

+2. Open a terminal and run the following command:

 ```bash
 # Generate an image from a text prompt using Stable Diffusion
 fxn predict @samplefxn/stable-diffusion --prompt "An astronaut riding a horse on mars"
 ```

 ![predict](https://raw.githubusercontent.com/fxnai/.github/main/predict.gif)

-___

 ## Join the Party
 At this point, you've seen what Function is all about.
 Before getting into the weeds, here are a few useful links: